matvign/batchrenamer/README.md

 -bracr          remove curly/round/square bracket groups from filename. add optional argument to remove the nth bracket group -re             replace with regex. remove with one argument, replace with two. use three to replace nth pattern instance -seq            apply a sequence to the file
--ext            change extension of file (empty extensions are allowed)
+-ext            change extension of file ('' removes the extension)

 --sel           after finding files with a file pattern, manually select which files to rename --sort          after finding files, sort by ascending, descending or manual. useful for sequences